chhsueh/relsim/README.md

 # 📊 Similarity Space Figure

 You might not believe it, but yes, we spent months+++ figuring out how to plot this theorical **Similarity Space** (Figure 7 in main paper).
-So I won't let that effort go to waste!
-Code for the figures in this paper is available in [./plot_figure/](./plot_figure/).
+Code for the figures in this paper is available in [./plot_figure/](./plot_figure/) (This is the code to show plot figure similar to below).

 <table>
   <tr>